 The People of the State of New York v.
 Together

 This Firm represented Together, which was one of the largest national dating services.
 This Firm acted as General Counsel and appeared on behalf of the client in Supreme Court of the State of New York and the Federal Courts of the State of New York on numerous litigated matters.
-During its representation, the State of New York sought to impose liability on the client for the back payment of sales taxes by claiming that dating services fell within the pervue of the statute applying sales taxes to "informational services."
+During its representation, the State of New York sought to impose liability on the client for the back payment of sales taxes by claiming that dating services fell within the purview of the statute applying sales taxes to “informational services.”
 The Firm represented client through audit, conciliation, the Tribunal through appeal at which point the State conceded in favor of Together.

 People of the State of New York v.
 Norcom Communications

 State of New York sought to subject the client as an excise tax pursuant to Section 183-e which applied to communication companies in general.
 The Firm was able to differentiate the services provided by the client so as to avoid same from falling within the definitional section of the Statute and therefore freeing the client from payment of the tax.

 This matter was a contractual dispute between the parties in which this Firm represented the Defendant alleging that the contract negotiated and signed by the parties should not be enforced by reason of duress and/or undo influence.
 The matter originally rose as a result of the displeasure of the Plaintiff in the distribution of an estate.
 This matter was tried to conclusion before a jury before the Honorable Isabel B. Stark in the Superior Court of New Jersey, Law Division, venued in Bergen County.
 Judgment was entered in favor of the Firm’s client.
 The original amount of the estate was in the high six figure range.

 Anthony Russo v.
 The Borough of Edgewater, Burl Michelson, et. al.